Dan-Nolan/Simple-AA/README.md

 # Simple AA

-A demo app to build your own ERC 4337 Account and deploy it against a local bundler
+A demo app to build your own ERC 4337 Account and deploy it